christian-fei/Simple-Jekyll-Search/README.md

 ### resultsContainer (Element) [required]

 The container element in which the search results should be rendered in.
-Typically and `<ul>`.
+Typically an `<ul>`.

 ### dataSource (String|JSON) [required]